DecipherOne/containmentUnit/README.md

     Server configuration is done here using the production.ini file.
 The one in the config directory is included for reference.
     In order for the service to be properly registered, you will want to generate a new one.
-    You can generate a new ini file by browsing to directory, in an elevated cmd shell, you want your server to execute from and issuing the command :
+    You can generate a new ini file by browsing to the directory, in an elevated cmd shell, you want your server to execute from and issuing the command :

         paster make-config "containmentUnit" production.ini